xwu/xwu-swift-numerics/numeric-protocols.md

 It wouldn't make sense for an arbitrary-width type (`BigInt`) to support overflow operators such as `&+` since overflow isn't possible, so those don't belong as requirements on `BinaryInteger`.
-At the same time, signed integers, whether fixed-width or not, share certain common semantics captured by `SignedInteger`.
+At the same time, signed integers, whether fixed-width or not, share common semantics captured by `SignedInteger`.

 [ref 22-1]: /assets/images/numeric-protocols.svg